Generating more than £4 billion worth of investment in 2017, the UK’s student accommodation market is no longer a niche investment product.

-With more than 2.2 million students living in the UK, and the government’s restrictions on university admissions numbers now lifted, there has never been a greater audience for Purpose Built Student Accommodation (PBSA).
+With more than 2.32 million students studying in the UK in the 2016/17 academic year, and the government’s restrictions on university admissions numbers now lifted, there has never been a greater audience for Purpose Built Student Accommodation (PBSA).

 The success of the sector has seen everyone from individual landlords to some of the world’s largest investment funds enter the student accommodation market.
 Offering buyers generous rental returns and a captive market of student tenants, it has become the fastest growing asset class in the UK.

-Using the PBSA developments at Huddersfield's Waterside Quarter, we can show you exactly what students are looking for from their accommodation, and how knowing can help to improve your chances of enjoying success with your investment.
+Using the Lennon House PBSA development in Bradford, we can show you exactly what students are looking for from their accommodation, and how knowing can help to improve your chances of enjoying success with your investment.

 As with any property purchase, location is essential.
 Whether you are looking at a traditional buy-to-let property or a development within the student sector, if the location is incorrect, your returns will be affected.